- Purpose and Aims

-At a micro level, we will explore ornamenting as, a 'way of doing' detailed ornaments in music and poetry performance.
-This is for the purpose of discovering and re-configuring methods in artistic research, using musical/artistic/performance terminology.
-At this level it is a way of exploring our own traumas, but reaching beyond our personal concerns as artist-researchers to connect with other practitioners in new ways.
+At a micro level we will explore ornamenting as a means of bringing forth original works in sonic performance and to refine our methods in artistic research.
+At this level it is also an exploration of our own motivations and biases, reaching beyond our personal concerns as artist-researchers to connect with other practitioners in new ways.

-At a meso level we aim to move from our specific method to a broader methodology.
-This will be explored by applying out processes to interactions with other artists and institutional dialogues.
-We hope to work with peers and students via mini-symposia and artistic research sessions.
-We will gear ornamentation practices to areas beyond music – performance philosophy, theology, and artistic research in academic settings.
-This could involve developing new courses and curricula in Higher education such as an MA in Art and Theology at UCS, or courses linking cultural expression, epistemology, and human rights.
+At a meso level we aim to move from specifically musical methods to a broader methodology.
+We will apply our processes to interactions with other artists and institutional dialogues.
+We have already successfully used the method with a wide range of international, cross-cultural, and interfaith/no faith collaborators, ranging from Jewish-Irish and French-Mozambique musicians, Swedish and English theologians, as well as in our own international work.
+We will work with peers and students via workshops and artistic research sessions, gearing ornamentation practices to areas beyond music – performance philosophy, theology, and artistic research in academic settings.
+This involves developing new courses and curricula in Higher education such as a MA in Performative Theology at UCS, linking cultural expression, epistemology, and human rights.

 1. To investigate relationships between sound, meaning, and the sense(s) of self.
 This sense of self of course implies significant encounters by/with/through the 'Other'.
 This in turn requires an examination of how we make sense of Otherness via processes akin to musical praxis: consonance, dissonance, 'pure voice' and ornamentation.

 2. To use our artistic research to map experiences of trauma and Exile in all forms: forced physical re-location, 'spiritual homelessness' and existential isolation, loss of meaning, excommunication, experiences of social 'Othering' - many of which necessarily overlap.